 Black mussels are often farmed in bottom culture, which means they are grown on ropes or nets that are placed on the ocean floor.
 The mussels attach themselves to the ropes or nets and filter the water around them for food.

-The availability of green mussels and black mussels can vary depending on where you live.
+The availability of black vs. green mussels can vary depending on where you live.

 Green mussels are more common in Australia, New Zealand, and Tasmania.
 They can be found in grocery stores and seafood markets.